2023 Best Visual & Performing Arts Schools in Pennsylvania

 After completing their degree, visual and performing arts graduates from Muhlenberg carry an average student debtload of $26,966.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $538.

 University of Pittsburgh - Pittsburgh Campus landed the #7 spot in the 2023 rankings for the best visual and performing arts programs.
-Located in the large city of Pittsburgh, Pitt is a public college with a very large student population.
+Located in the large city of Pittsburgh, Pitt is a public school with a very large student population.

 Visual & Performing Arts majors at Pitt take out an average of $25,616 in student loans while working on their egree.